 Possible Request To Join This Determination With Administration Of The Estate

 Frequently, after the heirs have been legally declared, it will be necessary to complete an administration of the estate to deal with third parties.
-It saves money and time to join requests for the estate administration with the application of determination of heirship.
+To save money and time, join requests for the estate administration with the application of determination of heirship.

 Hearing On The Application

 After the notice to unknown heirs has been published in the newspaper and return of proof of publication has been filed with the clerk, and the attorney ad litem has filed his or her report with the court and is ready to proceed, the court will set the case for hearing.
-At the least, the applicant, the applicant’s attorney, and the attorney ad litem must appear.
+At the least, the applicant, the applicant’s attorney, and the attorney ad litem (legal representation for the children involved) must appear.